BIH-MI/opt/README.md

 # ORCHESTRA Pseudonymization Tool

-> The ORCHESTRA Pseudonymization Tool (OPT) is a pragmatic tool for
-> pseudonymizing subject and sample data.
-It supports both single
-> and multi-site use without worrying about pseudonym duplication.
-> It can also be used to manage pseudonymized data and generate sample
-> labels.
-Designed for rapid deployment, OPT has minimal technical
-> requirements and needs no installation.
-Just like for the usage,
-> the setup does not require any technical expertise.
-The tool is
-> available as open source for unlimited use and customization.
+> Developed in the ORCHESTRA EU-project as part of Europe's rapid response to the COVID-19 pandemic, the ORCHESTRA Pseudonymization Tool (OPT) is a pragmatic tool for pseudonymizing subject > and sample data.
+Designed for rapid deployment, OPT has minimal technical requirements and needs no > installation.
+Just like for the usage, the setup does not require any technical expertise.
+It supports also both single and multi-site use without worrying about pseudonym duplication.
+The tool is available as open source for unlimited use and customization

 ---